 Jitterbug Handmade was created out of a restless desire to design and print patterns.

-In the summer of 2015, I began branching out further from graphic design and became interested in working with different media.
-Starting with watercolour and progressing into print making, everything came together with the first pattern I created using with one of my watercolour fruit paintings.
-Right away I found that pattern making was a medium I wanted to dive into it completely.
+In the summer of 2015, Jen began branching out further from graphic design and became interested in working with different media.
+Starting with watercolour and progressing into print making, everything came together with the first pattern she created using with one of her watercolour fruit paintings.
+Right away she found that pattern making was a medium she wanted to dive into it completely.

 The art of linocut and block printing

-Starting with a sketch, I carve the design into lino or soft rubber using a sharp tool called a burin.
+Starting with a sketch, she carves the design into lino or soft rubber using a sharp tool called a burin.

 The rubber is then inked up and hand stamped onto the fabric (and later finished by sewing).